Indigenous books for babies, toddlers and pre-schoolers

-These books simply did not exist when my own children were small.
+These indigenous books simply did not exist when my own children were small.
 In fact, twenty years ago I was unable to find any children’s books at all that were written by indigenous authors, let alone any board books.
 But authors and artists like Sally Morgan and Bronwyn Bancroft changed all that, with their clear, bright illustrations and wonderful, simple text and they are now being joined by younger artists and authors such as Kiara Honeychurch and Kamsani Bin Salleh.

-Sharing the best board books by indigenous authors
+Sharing books by indigenous authors with children

 The ten board books on this list are the perfect books to use if you’re keen to begin introducing young children to indigenous perspectives.
 They’re great to share with little ones from birth right up to the age of about three, although older children will also enjoy some of them.